 In order to discharge its responsibilities to the electorate of the Division, the Board shall hold meetings as determined by the Board within the constraints of legislation.
 A quorum, which is a simple majority of the number of trustees, must be present for every duly constituted meeting.
 The Board has adopted policies regulating its proceedings so that the business of the Board can be conducted in an orderly and efficient manner.

 The purpose of Board meetings is to ascertain group opinion and through motions and resolutions to focus Board action on specific issues.
-Respectful behavior preserves the inherent dignity of everyone; therefore it is important that Board meetings be conducted in an environment that is productive, orderly and respectful of Board members, staff and members of the public.
+Respectful behavior preserves the inherent dignity of everyone; therefore, it is important that Board meetings be conducted in an environment that is productive, orderly and respectful of Board members, staff and members of the public.
 The organization of the Board meeting will effectively enable Board members and others in attendance to participate in an atmosphere of mutual respect.
 Board meetings will be conducted in person to the extent possible.
 In unique or special circumstances, at the discretion of the chair, the Board can conduct its meetings electronically.
 Electronic meetings will be held in compliance with section 5 below and with The Electronic Meeting Procedures Regulation, Chapter E-0.2 Reg 6.

 Order in Council 101/97 amended Alberta Regulation 43/79 (the Lloydminster Charter) and established the boundaries of the Lloydminster Public School Division to be comprised of the incorporated area of the City of Lloydminster as well as the following lands lying west of the Third Meridian in the Province of Saskatchewan:

 Township 49, Range 27: sections 30 and 31;